Bluff Cove: Climate

 Tundra climates are characterised by sub-freezing mean annual temperatures, large annual temperature ranges, and moderately low precipitation.

-Tourist Destination and Penguin Habitat
+Tourist destination and penguin habitat

-The farm encompassing Bluff Cove was purchased in 2005 by Hattie and Kevin Kilmartin.
+The farm adjacent to Bluff Cove was purchased in 2005 by Hattie and Kevin Kilmartin.
 The cove houses a large number of penguins, including King Penguins, Gentoos, and other wildlife such as Skua seabirds, Ruddy Headed Geese, and Falkland Steamer ducks.